javier-jaime/SynthAI/README.md

 * Semantic Context is Key
 * Trust is the Currency

-Welcome to the Loopy Era,
+Welcome to the loopy era,

 the next step is to build a Collaborative Knowledge Management System,